tigerbeetle/tigerbeetle/src/clients/node/README.md

     debit_account_id: 1n,  // u128
     credit_account_id: 2n, // u128
     user_data: 0n, // u128, opaque third-party identifier to link this transfer (many-to-one) to an external entity
-    reserved: Buffer.alloc(32, 0), // two-phase condition can go in here
+    reserved: 0n, // two-phase condition can go in here
     timeout: 0n, // u64, in nano-seconds.
+    ledger: 1,  // u32, ledger for transfer (e.g. currency)
-    code: 1,  // u32, a chart of accounts code describing the reason for the transfer (e.g. deposit, settlement)
+    code: 1,  // u16, a chart of accounts code describing the reason for the transfer (e.g. deposit, settlement)
     flags: 0, // u32
     amount: 10n, // u64
     timestamp: 0n, //u64, Reserved: This will be set by the server.